This website contains imagery which is only suitable for audiences 18+.

 Use these appointments as an opportunity to discuss any questions or uncertainties you may have.
 Dr. Watts will assess the healing of your incisions, the overall progress of your recovery, and provide recommendations for further care.

 As your recovery progresses, you will begin to see the final results of your Facelift surgery.
-It’s important to keep in mind that the ageing process will continue, and your face will naturally change over time.
+It’s important to keep in mind that the ageing process will continue, and your face will change over time.

 Recovering from Facelift surgery requires patience, dedication, and proper self-care.
-By following the post-operative timeline and implementing the tips provided in this blog, you can optimise you recovery.
+By following the post-operative timeline and implementing the tips provided in this blog, you can optimise your recovery.
 Remember to consult with Dr. Watts for personalised advice and guidance throughout your recovery journey.

 FAQs about Recovery after Facelift